eason1218/Fuqua-housing-guide2025/README.md

 ## Project Overview

-The **Fuqua Housing Map** is an interactive Python-based application designed for prospective and current Duke Fuqua students.
+The **Fuqua Housing Guide2025** is an interactive Python-based application designed for prospective and current Duke Fuqua students.
 Utilizing Folium, this map visually presents recommended housing options near Duke University's Fuqua School of Business in Durham, North Carolina.
 The application incorporates data directly from the official Duke Fuqua Housing Guide, providing detailed apartment ratings and student reviews.

 ---